 7. Bear has difficulty with self-regulation, coping skills and impulse control.

-8. Bear tries to recreate the environment he feels most comfortable in - chaos, high stress, and disregulation.
+8. Bear tries to recreate the environment he feels most comfortable in - chaos, high stress, and dysregulation.

 9. Bear doesn't have a strong self-esteem or trust in his own abilities.

-This is true of Kitty too to some extent, but every child is different.
-They were raised differently of course because Biomom was older, in a different situation, had Bear who was 1 1/2, were different genders, had different biofathers, Biomom got treatment for drugs (cocaine and meth) when Kitty was under 3 years old, the kids were left with different people...
-The kids also have different temperaments, genetics and personalities.
+This is also true for Kitty to some extent, but not to the same extreme.
+The kids were raised differently of course because Biomom was older, in a different situation, already had Bear who was 1 1/2yo, kids were different genders, had different biofathers, Biomom got treatment for drugs (cocaine and meth) when Kitty was under 3 years old, the kids were left with different people a lot, but they were different ages when it happened (since Kitty is 1 1/2 years younger)...
+The kids also have very different temperaments, genetics, and personalities.

 6 comments: